redcentre/Carbon.Example.Script-csx/README.md

 - A `GenTab` call generates a cross-tabulation report in CSV format.
 - `CloseJob` releases job resources.

+---

+## Troubleshooting

+:boom: The donet-script command can unpredictable produce an error like the following example:

+<span style="color:red">System.IO.FileLoadException: Could not load file or assembly 'System.Text.Json, Version=7.0.0.0, Culture=neutral, PublicKeyToken=cc7b13ffcd2ddd51'.
+Could not find or load a specific file.
+(0x80131621)</span>

+In this case, the switch `--isolated-load-context` should be added to the command parameters.
+This issue is discussed in the article [Assembly Isolation Feature][asmiso].

 [nugtab]: https://www.nuget.org/packages/RCS.Carbon.Tables/
 [prereq]: https://github.com/redcentre/Documentation/wiki/.NET-Prerequisites-and-Installation